Hypfer/Valetudo/docs/_pages/installation/roborock.md

 </p>
 </div>

-Essentially, it's booting a live linux image that patches the rootfs on the robot to enable ssh access and then utilize that to install a full rooted firmware image.
+Essentially, this method works by booting a live linux image that patches the rootfs on the robot to enable ssh access and then utilize that to install a full rooted firmware image.

 While it does not require soldering any wires, the way we get the SoC to let us boot from that live image requires pulling TPA 17 low, which is a test point found on the underside of the robots mainboard.
 This means that full disassembly including destruction of all warranty seals is required.